capossele/SynchroniCityDataMarketplace/doc/user-guide.rst

 .. image:: ./images/user/offering26.png
    :align: center

-Or you can customize your licese by using the wizard menu
+Or you can customize your license by using the wizard menu

 .. image:: ./images/user/offering27.png
    :align: center